logicalley/amg/README.md

-# amg
+# amg releases

-CLI for managing Annie stuff
+CLI for managing Annie stuff.

+This repository only contains binary releases for [amg, the logicalley developer tool].

+Latest release: n/a